what is a hybrid denture - senior woman smiling

 What Does Getting Hybrid Implant Dentures Involve?

-When all the planning is complete, we perform the surgery under full general anesthesia.
-All remaining teeth are extracted, the bone is contoured to best suit the long-term prosthetic and optimize esthetics, the dental implants are placed, and the prosthetic is attached to the implants.
-The patient leaves that day with a full set of teeth that will appear very similar to our end prosthetic.
-When done this way, there is no moment where the patient has to go without teeth.
+When all the planning is complete, we perform the implant surgery under full general anesthesia.
+All remaining teeth are extracted, the bone is contoured to best suit the long-term prosthetic and optimize aesthetics, the dental implants are placed, and the prosthetic is attached to the implants.
+You’ll be able to leave that same day with a full set of teeth that will appear very similar to our end prosthetic.
+When done this way, there is no moment after the dental implant procedure where you’ll have to go without teeth.

 Who Is Eligible for Hybrid Dentures?